cmur13/Database-Data-Analysis-Projects/BigDataAnalytics/README.md

 # 📈 Big Data Analytics Projects

-This folder contains coursework and hands-on exercises from my Big Data Analytics/Cloud Computing class, focusing on data manipulation, processing, and analysis using tools like **Pandas**, **Jupyter Notebooks**, **Tableau** and large datasets.
+This folder contains coursework and hands-on exercises from my Big Data Analytics/Cloud Computing class, focusing on data manipulation, processing, and analysis using tools like **Pandas**, **Jupyter Notebooks**, **Tableau**.

 ## 🧠 Topics Covered